-For your smartphone, you’ve been used to it for a long time: apps to add functions to your phone.
-You buy them in an app store and when you’re fed up or the app turns out not to be that good, you delete it again.
-From a backup, you can transfer installed and purchased apps to a new device.
-Recently, this option has also been available for security cameras.
-You can install apps on security cameras and easily add new analytics features to the cameras .
+You’ve long been accustomed to it with your smartphone: apps to add functions to your phone.
+You buy them from an app store, and if you’ve had enough or the app turns out not to be as good as expected, you simply remove it.
+From a backup, you can easily transfer installed and purchased apps to a new device.
+Recently, this capability has become available for security cameras as well.
+You can install apps on security cameras to easily add new analytics functions to the cameras. .

 Benefits for users